Chart Color Schemes

 Waterford West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect the region.
-Notable ones include Cantabria Village Estate, Yarrabilba Priority Development Area, Waterford West Community Hub & Town Centre Redevelopment, and Holmview Central Shopping Centre Stage 2 Expansion.
-The following list details those likely to be most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 such projects that could impact the area.
+Notable projects include Cantabria Village Estate, Yarrabilba Priority Development Area, Waterford West Community Hub & Town Centre Redevelopment, and Holmview Central Shopping Centre Stage 2 Expansion.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.